SpudMonkey7k/neopets-safari/README.md

 2. In Safari, click on the `Cog` and select `Show Menu Bar`.
 3. Click on `Help` in the Menu Bar then click on `Installed Plug-ins`.
 > It should open a page showing that Flash and Shockwave are installed.
-4. head to https://neopets.com/vsilogin.phtml (old login page) to login.
+4. Head to https://neopets.com/vsilogin.phtml (old login page) to login.
 > Note that you will need to disable your 2fa to login via Safari.
 9. Once logged in, head to https://neopets.com/games/classic.phtml to go to the game library.
 > Note that the pages of the website that use the new layout will not work properly, but any page that still uses the old layout will work.